Skip to main content

 • Consistency: Ensure the network name matches across NetworkSchema, SupportedEVMNetworks, EvmNetworkToChainId, and the getChainFromNetwork switch statement

-Option 2: Running Your Own Facilitator
+Option 2: Running your own facilitator

 If you need immediate support or want to test before contributing, you can run your own facilitator.
+Video Guide: Adding EVM Chains to x402

 Prerequisites